(703) 791-9099 | info@alicetrannp.com

 Research consistently shows that telehealth psychiatric care produces outcomes comparable to in-person care for the vast majority of conditions, including anxiety, depression, ADHD, and medication management.
 For most outpatient psychiatric care, the quality of the conversation matters far more than the physical location.

-Many patients also find that being in their own environment, their couch, their home office, makes it easier to talk openly, not harder.
+Many patients also find that being in their own environment makes it easier to talk openly.
 And the removal of the commute barrier means people actually show up consistently, which matters more than most people realize.

 Not necessarily, and this is worth discussing directly at the start of treatment.
 Some psychiatric conditions call for a defined course of medication (for example, a first episode of depression).
 Others are better managed with ongoing treatment, the way a chronic physical condition might be.
 Alice discusses duration at the beginning, not years later after the fact.